 Previously, I wrote about the way private schools benefit from a “broken public school narrative”.
 But, they aren’t the only ones who profit.

 The multi-million dollar charter industry relies on the perception that charters are private school “lite” with a public school price.
 The best way for charters to differentiate themselves from traditional public schools is by selling themselves as the free-market (read: better) alternative to public schools which proponents paint as “bureaucratic” and “inefficient”.
-Most often, charters sell the idea that they offer specialized curriculum or enhanced instruction that can’t be provided in “failing” schools by veteran teachers.
+Most often, charters sell the idea that they offer a specialized curriculum or enhanced instruction that can’t be provided in “failing” schools by veteran teachers.
 Teachers in charters are painted as spunky, innovative, dedicated in contrast to the old, burnt-out, “impossible to fire” teachers they say are the problem with public schools.
 (Stay tuned for more on this hot topic.
 As you can see, I’m just getting started!)

 Who Thought Nonprofits Could Be So Profitable?

 “What’s wrong with urban public schools?” you might ask.
 “We’ll tell you for just three easy payments of $19.95… MILLION!”
 “Want to learn how to turn around your achievement gap?
 Hire our team of curriculum consultants and TFA wunderkind and we’ll save the day!”
 Talking about failing public schools is a real bummer, but MAN it really moves product!

 Hysteria over our “broken system” has gotten so crazy that nonprofits often serve as middlemen for billionaire funders like Bill Gates who favor investing in outsiders over districts for fear they will mismanage implementation.
 Yet, when dollars flow to nonprofits to supplant the leadership in a district, it undermines rather than supports.
 The overall message to educators is, “We don’t think you can manage this… so we’ll do it for you.”.